dylanvu/dylanvu.github.io/src/app/markdown/SkyNavigation.md

 Why is Dylan represented by a night sky?
 He loves star gazing and looking at the night sky.
 He also loves metaphors.

+His title is "Codeweaver" because he loves to weave together code to make cool things.

 Fun fact: about 70% of the initial version of this night sky was programmed in a single rainy weekend of November, 2025 while Dylan was sick with a cold.
 This night sky was programmed with React-Konva, Motion, TypeScript, React, Next.js, and lots of fun and joy.
-And some help from ChatGPT, but the second day was relatively ChatGPT-free.
+Yes, he had lots of help from ChatGPT and Google Gemini, but the second day was relatively ChatGPT-free.

 The current constellations in this night sky are: